bukov-ka/trolleyproblem/prompt.md

 Continuous Loop
 After X exceeds the canvas width, everything resets: train back on main track, new random choice on the next pass, and all hit humans return to normal state.

+There are two 'arrows' buttons at the bottom (up and down) to choose the train path.
+There is also a 'Skip level' button below the level indicator on the left, which allows the player to skip the current decision and immediately advance to the next level.
+If skipped, the decision is recorded as 'undefined' if no choice was made.